Sandalmoth/magic-chiptuner/README.md

 I'm gonna have to switch to dynamically generating the training tensors on demand rather than precomputing and storing them.

+_2020-12-05_
+Dynamic generation has a separate issue, in that we need to process everything so that we can accurately set the output dimension of the network.

 ## Preemptive QnA
 _Why chiptuner?_
 The training data I have is gameboy/nes music, so, that's what it's gonna learn.